 General Guidance.

 Subpart I relates to managing fatigue.
 The rule requires work hour controls for certain individuals.
 These work hour controls cannot ensure, by themselves, that an individual is not fatigued or fit for duty.
-Although it is the individual’s responsibility to report to work fit for duty, there are other factors that can affect an individual’s level that are in addition to hours.assessments.
-The inspector
+Although it is the individual’s responsibility to report to work fit for duty, there are other factors that can affect an individual’s level of fatigue, that are in addition to the number of hours an individual works (e.g., shiftwork, medical conditions, sleep disorders, length of commute, and other demands or challenges that may limit the individuals ability to obtain adequate rest).
+For these reasons, in addition to work hour controls, Part 26 establishes requirements for the development and implementation of work schedules, training, behavioral observation, self-declaration and fatigue assessments.
+The inspector should verify, as applicable, that the licensee is complying with these requirements.
+The specific inspection requirements to be met (i.e., areas of compliance to be verified) will depend on whether the inspector is using this IP to ensure worker fatigue is managed during an outage, or to follow-up on a specific issue of concern.

-Issues will be documented as required by IMC 06, “Power Reactor Inspection Reports” in the integrated inspection report for the time period when the inspection occurred.
-Additionally, there may be instances in which licensees are meeting the specific requirements of the rule but not the intent of the rule, and these instances may be documented as “observations” in Section , of the integrated inspection report.
+Issues will be documented as required by IMC 0611, “Power Reactor Inspection Reports” in the integrated inspection report for the time period when the inspection occurred.
+Additionally, there may be instances in which licensees are meeting the specific requirements of the rule but not the intent of the rule, and these instances may be documented as “observations” in Section 0611-12, of the integrated inspection report.
 For example, the inspector may consider documenting as an observation a situation in which a licensee restricts access for an individual who previously had unescorted access and then provides an escort so that the individual is not subject to Subpart I. This action is not specifically prohibited by the rule but would be of interest to the NRC.
 Ensure these entries have the word “fatigue” in the description so that a word search can identify all inspection report entries dealing with managing fatigue.